Date Modified October 19, 2023

 Both the male and female will incubate the eggs, but the female will be the one spending the most time on the eggs sitting from mid-afternoon to mid-morning.

-The eggs will hatch after 18 days of incubation (incubation and not gestation period is the term used with birds).
 When the eggs hatch, the young are covered in yellow down.

 Young pigeons in the nest are referred to as "squabs" although people like to call them chicks or pigeon nestlings.

-Pigeon Nesting Stats | |
+Pigeon Nest Stats | |

 ---|---|